sjardon/rotunda-exercise/error-alarm/README.md

 ### Signal

-`Signal` has the ability to make different operations (logical comparations, text search, count rows, etc) over any dataset provided by the `DataSource` interface.The final result is boolean that indicates if the validation check the signal or not.
+`Signal` has the ability to make different operations (logical comparations, text search, count rows, etc) over any dataset provided by the `DataSource` interface.
+The final result is a boolean that indicates if the validation check the signal or not.
 Probably we can break this class in several parts to get the needed info, transform and use it from the `DataSource`.

 ```ts
 class Signal {